pgmodeler/plugins/README.md

  If the build process succeeds, will you see that some files are installed in the plug-ins root directory in your pgModeler installation.
 Now, just run pgModeler to test if the plug-ins are working properly.
 In case of any problem with any plug-in, pgModeler will refuse to load it and present a detailed error dialog.
 You can use the presented information to ask for help.

+**NOTE:** If want to build a third-party plug-in that isn't officially distributed, just put its code in the folder where all the other plug-ins' sources reside.
+Alternatively, you can copy the file ```plugins.pri``` to the folder were your plugin source code is and run the steps 3 and 4 inside it, not forgetting to replace the ```plugins.pro``` in the step 3 by the project settings (.pro) related to your plug-in.